aharris856/BETTER-Encryptor/README.md

       runEncryptor.java = gui file I made to run the encryption and decryption class files

       runEncrypt has 2 utilities, Encrypt/decrypt input text OR encrypt/decrypt
-      a given file into a file that will be created uppon encryption/decryption itll overwrite if you ask it to write to an already made file.
+      a given file into a file, which will be created uppon encryption/decryption.
+Itll overwrite the old file if you ask it to write into an already made file.
       I'VE ATTACHED TO GIVE YOU TEST FILES TO RUN THE CODE ON YOU CAN USE WHATEVER FILES YOU LIKE tiny.txt - 10 lines
-      small.txt - 100 lines
       large.txt - 172822 lines
       super.txt - 1728220 lines
 So I made this encryption algorithm a lot better,